jkt-code/jkt-code/README.md

-# 👋 Hi, I'm JKT — Founder of JKTFINTECHLABS
+# 👋 Hi, I'm Jebet Kiptarus — Founder of JKTFINTECHLABS
 **Building Intelligent Fintech Solutions for Africa**

 Welcome to my GitHub!
 I specialize in crafting full-stack fintech platforms that solve real-world challenges across the African continent.
 From intuitive analytics to cooperative management systems, I build tools that empower businesses and communities.